Black History Month in

 Dance troupes take the stage in February to celebrate a fusion of classic African-American dance and modern dance techniques.
 (Photo courtesy the Kimmel Center)

 Two talented dance troupes known for their celebration of traditional African-American dance take the stage during Black History Month.
 The events kick off on February 3 and 4 when the Alvin Ailey American Dancer Theater fills the Merriam Theater for a show of African-inspired modern dance.
 On Wednesday, February 8, PHILADANCO presents The Great Mix, Jazz and Dance, a free event intended for school groups.
+Another free event fills the stage on Wednesday, February 15 as the recurring Sittin' In jam session hits the theater.
+During this special edition of Sittin' In, guests can groove to Big Band tunes and hear from music experts as they speak about the history of the jam session in African-American culture.

 Black History Month at Independence National Historical Park